 Applications can be submitted at anytime and will be reviewed 3 times a year.
 Families will be informed shortly after the cut off date with the final decision.
 January 31st 2018, May 31st 2018 and September 30th 2018.
 If applying for more than one award please complete an application form for each award and indicate which is your priority.

 - PMSF UK is a small charity and will seek to support as many awards as it can afford.
 The trustees will make decisions on awards and affordability.

 - Families can apply for multiple awards and may apply several times (within the same year or multiple years).
 The trustees will seek to share the benefits across the whole community; so will take re-applications into account if they need to prioritise awards.

 - Families are responsible for any tax obligations associated with receiving an award.

 These awards are for a PMS individual for an enriching activity such as sports, art or music clubs.
 Maximum application £250.

 These awards are for the sibling of a PMS individual for an enriching activity such as sports, art or music clubs.
 Maximum application £250.

 This award is for the parents or guardian to access training courses to support the family.
 For example – sign language, behavior or sleep management, manual handling or holistic courses.
 Maximum application £500.

 This award can be applied to support the PMS individual with specialised sensory toys or equipment, communication aids or applications (this does not include a family computer).
 Maximum application £500.

-This award is for a family day out that includes the PMS individual (e.g. zoo, theme park, aquarium).
+This award is for a family day out or holiday travel that includes the PMS individual (e.g. zoo, theme park, aquarium).
 Maximum application £250.